-Almost all my Fuji image-gurus believe Lightroom’s new Enhance Details feature yields better rendering of Fuji RAW images than any other solution, and I’ve come to the same conclusion myself.
+Almost all my Fuji image-gurus believe the images produced using Lightroom’s new Enhance Details feature are as good, if not better than any other solution, and I’ve come to the same conclusion myself.

-Enhance Details can wait until after you cull and do post processing, and it’s not for all, or even most images, but only a small minority of them.
-As real as the improvement can be, it will matter little on images that aren’t blown-up large for printing.
+Enhance Details can wait until after you cull and do post processing.
+But most importantly, it’s not for all, or even most images, but only a small minority of them.

 And bear in mind that as image size increases, our viewing distance increases somewhat proportionately; we usually view large pictures at a distance of several feet.